TodorW/KumOS/README.md

 - **Exception Handling**: Basic exception handling for CPU-generated errors like page faults or division by zero.

 ### File System
-- **Basic File System**: ZephyrOS comes with a minimal file system implementation that supports reading and writing files, with plans to add support for more advanced file systems like FAT and ext2.
+- **Basic File System**: KumOS comes with a minimal file system implementation that supports reading and writing files, with plans to add support for more advanced file systems like FAT and ext2.

 ---

 ## Development Tools

-To aid development, ZephyrOS leverages the following tools:
+To aid development, KumOS leverages the following tools:
 - **QEMU**: For system emulation and testing without requiring real hardware.
 - **GDB**: For debugging kernel-level code using QEMU’s debugging integration.
 - **Make/CMake**: For automating the build process and compiling the kernel, shell, and userland programs.